 On the other hand, using saunas, steam rooms, and hot tubs shouldn’t be a problem.
 However, make sure you’re well-hydrated beforehand.
 Also, limit your time within one and take someone with you.
 Remember that the heat can lower your blood pressure, making you feel faint and light-headed, especially if you take blood pressure medication.

 9: Know how to recognise the signs of high blood pressure, even if your condition is under control.

 A spike in your blood pressure can cause symptoms such as dizziness, chest pains, an erratic heartbeat, confusion, headaches, and problems with your vision.

 10: Arrange medical travel insurance for high blood pressure.
 It’s vital that your travel insurance provider both knows about and can provide cover for your condition.

 Travel insurance and hypertension

-At Free Spirit, we specialise in offering high blood pressure travel insurance for people of any age, with a wealth of medical and non-medical benefits.
+At Free Spirit, we specialise in offering high blood pressure travel insurance and hypertension travel insurance for people of any age, with a wealth of medical and non-medical benefits.
 Simply contact us to find out more about our travel insurance for high blood pressure, or apply for a quote online.